-Like giant three-dimensional jigsaw puzzles, the roadway and tower boxes of the SAS bridge are hollow steel shells that are internally strengthened and stiffened by a highly engineered network of welded steel ribs and diaphragms.
+Like giant three-dimensional jigsaw puzzles, the roadway and tower lifts of the SAS bridge are hollow steel shells that are internally strengthened and stiffened by a highly engineered network of welded steel ribs and diaphragms.
 The use of steel in this manner allows for a flexible yet relatively light and strong structure able to withstand the massive loads placed on the bridge during seismic events.

 On the critical path to completing the bridge are the fabrication of the last four roadway boxes (segments 13 and 14 east and west).
-Start of fabrication of these boxes has fallen behind schedule due to delays in the fabrication drawing preparation process.
-These delays will likely preclude the westbound opening of the bridge in 2012, but the push for the opening of the bridge to traffic in both directions in 2013 continues.
+Delays to beginning the fabrication of these boxes precluded the westbound opening of the bridge in 2012.
+The TBPOC now forecasts opening the bridge in both directions in December 2013.